What is aggregate-data modelling?

 admixr2 fits pharmacometric PK/PD models to

-summary-level data.
-For each clinical study you
+For each study you supply:

 - E — observed mean vector (one entry per observation time)